-Dr. Richard Rosenfield is an international expert in treatment of fibroids in Portland.
-He specializes in minimally invasive surgical techniques for fibroid removal.
+Drs.
+Richard Rosenfield and Nicholas Fogelson are international experts in treatment of fibroids in Portland.
+They specializes in minimally invasive surgical techniques for fibroid removal.
 The information below provides an overview of the most frequently asked question about fibroids.

 To find out more about fibroids, choose the specialists at Pearl Women's Center.
 Ask a question, book online, or call our office in Portland at (503) 771-1883.
 We serve patients from Oregon, Washington, Idaho, Northern California and Alaska.